hmchen47/DataScience/AppliedDS-UMich/2-InfoVis/01-Principle.md

 ## The Truthful Art (Alberto Cairo)

 + Qualities of a Great Visualization
-  1. Truthful: Be aware of your actions when cleaning, summarizing and manipulating data and ensure you aren’t
+  1. __Truthful__: Be aware of your actions when cleaning, summarizing and manipulating data and ensure you aren’t
       + Misleading yourself (self deception)
         + limitation of activities applied
         + modification of data